 In town, you can spend time in one of the art galleries or at the Kununurra Museum.

 Did you know that the Kimberley produced 90% of the world’s pink diamonds before it closed in 2020, after nearly 40 years of operation?
-Following closure, the land was returned to the Traditional Owners as the custodians of Country, for activities such as cattle grazing, tourism, cultural use, and small-scale agriculture.
-Pink diamonds are incredibly rare, representing less than 1% of the total diamonds mined.
-I’m just wishing I had one stashed away!
+Following closure, the land was returned to the Traditional Owners as the custodians of the Country for activities such as cattle grazing, tourism, cultural use, and small-scale agriculture.
+Pink diamonds are scarce, representing less than 1% of the total diamonds mined.
+I wish I had one stashed away!

-Lake Argyle is the biggest man-made lake in the southern hemisphere, holding up to 10.7 billion cubic metres of water (over 21 times the size of Sydney Harbour!).
-There are a few ways to see Lake Argyle: self-drive to the day use area, take a helicopter flight to see it from above, or one of the many cruises on offer.
+Lake Argyle is the biggest artificial lake in the southern hemisphere, holding up to 10.7 billion cubic metres of water (over 21 times the size of Sydney Harbour!).
+There are a few ways to see Lake Argyle: self-drive to the day-use area, take a scenic helicopter flight to see it from above, or take one of the many cruises on offer.

-If you own a 4wd, I’m sure the Gibb River Road is on your radar due to it being one the best Australian 4wd adventures.
-This wilderness drive takes you through massive cattle stations, epic gorges, and untouched natural beauty.
-It’s not for the faint-hearted though and a lot of preparation has to be done to drive this 660 km 4wd track that gives you access to cascading waterfalls, swimming holes to cool off in, and stunning river gorges.
+If you own a 4wd, I’m sure the Gibb River Road Trip is on your radar due to it being one the best Australian 4wd adventures.
+This wilderness drive takes you through massive cattle stations, epic gorges (like Bell Gorge), and untouched natural beauty.
+It’s not for the faint-hearted, though; a lot of preparation must be done to drive this 660 km 4wd track that gives you access to cascading waterfalls, swimming holes to cool off in, and stunning river gorges.

-The Gibb River Road was originally a road linking the cattle stations, who now provide great hospitality with accommodation, food, and drink.
+The Gibb River Road was originally a road linking the cattle stations, which now provides great hospitality with accommodation, food, and drink.

-Wolfe Creek, known as Kandimalal to the local Aboriginal people, is the second largest crater in the world.
+Wolfe Creek, known as Kandimalal to the local Aboriginal people, is the second-largest crater in the world.
 It is believed that the meteorite crashed to Earth around 300,000 years ago and would have weighed more than 50,000 tonnes.
-Dreamtime tells of two rainbow snakes who formed the nearby Sturt and Wolfe Creeks as they crossed the desert, and the crater is the place where one of the snakes emerged from the ground.
+Dreamtime tells of two rainbow snakes who formed the nearby Sturt and Wolfe Creeks as they crossed the desert, and the crater is where one of the snakes emerged from the ground.